Linzar-Slytherin/SDS/README.md

-# DistServe
+# SDS

-DistServe improves the performance of large language models (LLMs) serving by disaggregating the prefill and decoding computation.
+SDS improves the performance of large language models (LLMs) serving by disaggregating the prefill and decoding computation.
 Existing LLM serving systems colocate the two phases and batch the computation of prefill and decoding across all users and requests.
 We find that this strategy not